-or equivalent assessment placement.
-25.5 hours lecture/76.5 hours lab Offers the methods and techniques for creating a wide variety of layouts for computer graphics and digital images through the use of Adobe InDesign and other supporting Adobe Creative Cloud programs.
-Covers various aspects of layout designs; conceptual ideas, text and imaging for print media and desktop publishing.
-To cover the costs of printing each project assignment, a \$10.00 lab fee will be charged at the time of registration.
+ART 1A Dimensional Design.
+34 hour lecture/51 hours lab An introduction to the basic principles of typography/font and text design for personal and commercial use.
+Basic anatomy of letterforms, the alphabet, design elements, techniques, and terminology will be explored and applied using traditional and digital methods with industry standard Adobe Creative Cloud software.
+Aesthetic, historic, and cultural viewpoints will be considered with regard to typography as it applies to fine and commercial art.
+To cover the costs of proof printing, a \$10.00 lab fee will be charged at the time of registration.
 All students will provide additional materials and supplies with an estimated cost of \$70.

-ART 18 - Advanced Life Drawing 1.0 unit
+ART 18 - Advanced Life Drawing 1.0 unit CSU/UC